pi-yush/Dolphin-code/README.md

 All of the dolphin experiments were performed on platform with given details:

-Ofono version : 1.31 (ofonod --version)
+Ofono version : 1.31 (`ofonod --version`)
-BlueZ version : 5.53-0ubuntu3 (dpkg --status bluez | grep '^Version:')
+BlueZ version : 5.53-0ubuntu3 (`dpkg --status bluez | grep '^Version:'`)
-PulseAudio version : pulseaudio 13.99.1 (pulseaudio --version)
+PulseAudio version : pulseaudio 13.99.1 (`pulseaudio --version`)
-Alsa version : Advanced Linux Sound Architecture Driver Version k5.4.0-40-generic (cat /proc/asound/version)
+Alsa version : Advanced Linux Sound Architecture Driver Version k5.4.0-40-generic (`cat /proc/asound/version`)

 Bluetooth enabled Ubuntu 20.04 LTS
-Sound card : HDA-Intel - HDA Intel PCH (cat /proc/asound/cards)
+Sound card : HDA-Intel - HDA Intel PCH (`cat /proc/asound/cards`)
-Kernel version : 5.4.0-40-generic (uname -r)
+Kernel version : 5.4.0-40-generic (`uname -r`)

 Dolphin uses the ofono telephony framework for Linux which can be installed using : `apt-get install ofono`

 After installing ofono, navigate to file "/etc/pulse/default.pa".
 In this file, find the line "load-module module-bluetooth-discover".
 Change it to "load-module module-bluetooth-discover headset=ofono".

-If user "pulse" is not a member of group "bluetooth", then add it: "useradd -g bluetooth pulse".
+If user "pulse" is not a member of group "bluetooth", then add it: `useradd -g bluetooth pulse`.

 For the sake of simplicity, let's define some keywords.
 1. Server or client "side" - Here, side will refer to the pair of bluetooth enabled smartphone and bluetooth enabled linux machine.